kovidgoyal/calibre/manual/faq.rst

 The most common problem is if you are sending email directly (without a mail relay) in |app|.
 Many servers (for example, Amazon) block email that does not come from a well known relay.
 The most robust way to setup email sending in |app| is to do the following:

-  * Create a free GMail account at `Google <http://www.gmail.com>`_.
+  * Create a free Hotmail account at `Hotmail <http://www.hotmail.com>`_.
-  * Goto Preferences->Email in |app| and click the "Use Gmail" button and fill in the information asked for.
+  * Goto Preferences->Email in |app| and click the "Use Hotmail" button and fill in the information asked for.
+  * Microsoft sometimes requires you to manually send a few emails using their web interface with a new account, until you do that, it will prevent automatic sending of email by |app|.
+This is likely an anti-spam measure.
-  * |app| will then use GMail to send the mail.
+  * |app| will then use Hotmail to send the mail.
-  * If you are sending to your Kindle, remember to update the email preferences on your Amazon Kindle page to allow email sent from your GMail email address.
+  * If you are sending to your Kindle, remember to update the email preferences on your Amazon Kindle page to allow email sent from your Hotmail email address.
 Also note that Amazon does not allow email delivery of AZW3 and new style (KF8) MOBI files.